-13. The second type of environmental goods and services are environmental sole-purpose products.
+16. The second type of environmental goods and services are environmental sole-purpose products.
 Environmental sole-purpose products are goods (durable or non-durable) or services whose use directly serves an environmental protection or resource management purpose and that have no use except for environmental protection or resource management.
-Examples of these products include catalytic converters, septic tanks (including maintenance services), and the installation of renewable energy production technologies (e.g., solar panels).
+Examples of these products include catalytic converters, septic tanks (including maintenance services), and the installation of renewable energy production technologies (e.g., installation of solar panels).

+Adapted goods

-14. The third type of environmental goods and services are adapted goods.
+- 17. The third type of environmental goods and services are adapted goods.
 Adapted goods are goods that have been specifically modified to be more "environmentally friendly" or "cleaner" and whose use is therefore beneficial for environmental protection or resource management.
-For the purposes of the EGSS, adapted goods are either:

-(a) "Cleaner" goods, which help to prevent pollution or environmental degradation because they are less polluting at the time of their consumption and/or scrapping, compared with equivalent "normal" goods.
+For the purposes of the EGSS, adapted goods are either: - (a) "Cleaner" goods, which help to prevent pollution or environmental degradation because they are less polluting at the time of their consumption and/or scrapping, compared with equivalent "normal" goods.
 Equivalent normal goods are goods that provide similar utility except for the impact on the environment.
-Examples include mercury-free batteries and cars or buses with lower air emissions;

-(b) "Resource-efficient" goods, which help to prevent natural resource depletion because they contain fewer natural resources in the production stage (e.g., recycled paper and renewable energy, heat from heat pumps and solar panels); and/or in the use stage (e.g., resource efficient appliances and water-saving devices such as tap filters).

-15. Adapted goods differ from environmental specific services and sole-purpose products because, while they serve an environmental protection or resource management purpose (through being cleaner or more resource-efficient), they are a subset of a goods with another primary purpose.
+Examples include mercury-free batteries and cars or buses with lower air emissions; - (b) "Resource-efficient" goods, which help to prevent natural resource depletion because they contain fewer natural resources in the production stage (e.g., recycled paper and renewable energy, heat from heat pumps and solar panels); and/or in the use stage (e.g., resource efficient appliances and water-saving devices such as tap filters). - 18.
+Adapted goods differ from environmental specific services and sole-purpose products because, while they serve an environmental protection or resource management purpose (through being cleaner or more resource-efficient), they are a subset of environmental goods whose primary purpose is non-environmental and whose secondary purpose is environmental. - 19.
 For example, the primary purpose for manufacturing buses is transportation.
 The current use of fossil fuels in busses is the "normal" state.
-Thus adjusting the fuel mix in buses to non-fossil fuels, is an adaptation, but with the primary purpose intact.
+Thus busses with adjusted engines for use of non-fossil fuels are technological adaptations which keeps the primary purpose of the busses (transport) intact, while addressing a secondary environmental purpose (reducing the use of fossil fuels and improving the CO2 balance).

+Environmental technologies

-16. The fourth type of goods and services are environmental technologies.
+20. The fourth type of goods and services are environmental technologies.
 Environmental technologies are technical processes, installations and equipment (goods), and methods or knowledge (services), whose technical nature or purpose is environmental protection or resource management.
 Environmental technologies can be classified as either: